 Oleh Oleh – vegetable curry

 Oleh Oleh is a name of a vegetable curry.
-However, depending of the part of the country it can simply be called curry.
+However, depending of the part of the country it can simply be called curry, the name oleh oleh was widely spread in Lombok and Gili Islands.
 Curries can have many different versions as well.
 They come with different veggies; they may come with tofu or temple if you choose so.
 Curry can be yellow with turmeric, but usually just whitened with coconut milk.
 No matter what, it will come with rice, as most of the foods in Indonesia.

 Tempeh or Tofu